zindy/ypipe/README.md

 * 'W' for who am I? which displays each role on the corresponding terminal window (if connected)
 * Simply press \[ENTER\] to return to logging mode.

+# Limitations
+One thing I have not touched on about is the different modes we do the serial communication with.
+By default, I chose 8N1 (8 bit, no parity, 1 bit stop), however, this may not always be the case.
+And this is where we have a problem, as the STM32F103 has a limited number of modes, not including some of the older modes we may need, like 7E1 and 7O1 (7 bit, even or odd parity bit, 1 bit stop).

+Fortunately, *8N* can easily be converted to either *7E* or *7O* by computing the parity bit ourselves and replacing the Most Significant Bit with it.
+To convert 7E or 7O back to 8 bit, we simply "bitwise and" the string characters with 0b01111111 (127).

+This is something I've done to talk to an old Hamilton PSD/2 (which uses 7E1) with a Y-Pipe dongle.